rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-9.png %})

 In the following code, the vif connections for the VM on the source are deleted, effectively stopping any connectivity to the source.
 This traverses two methods, so let's take a look at both.
-The first method just calls  */_delete/_networks/_and/_bridges*.
-This method then calls the vif/_driver to call *delete/_network/_and/_bridge*.
-Kind of a long way around to get to the work, but you can see the *vif/_driver* defined here as well.
+The first method just calls  *\_delete\_networks\_and\_bridges*.
+This method then calls the vif\_driver to call *delete\_network\_and\_bridge*.
+Kind of a long way around to get to the work, but you can see the *vif\_driver* defined here as well.

 *nova.virt.xenapi.post\_live\_migration\_at\_source* ->
 {% highlight python %}